Woman with baby crashes during chase with off-duty officer in Clear Lake

 HOUSTON, Texas (KTRK) -- Authorities say a baby was found in the back of a car following two chases, a shooting and a crash in Clear Lake.

-According to police, the incident began when the child's mother, the driver of a black Honda allegedly struck a yellow car with an off-duty Liverpool officer inside.
+According to police, the incident began when the driver of a black Honda allegedly struck a yellow car with an off-duty Liverpool officer inside.

-At the scene, instead of waiting for police to arrive and file a report the woman sped off and the off-duty officer followed her.
+At the scene, instead of waiting for police to arrive and file a report the woman, with the baby, sped off and the off-duty officer followed her.

 During the chase, police say the woman was forced to stop due to traffic.
 When the off-duty officer attempted to show her his badge, the woman allegedly accelerated towards him and that is when he discharged his firearm.